oleobal/processors/v16alpha/v16alpha.md

 `:CONST <name> <value>` defines the `<name>` constant to `<value>`. `<value>` can be any valid word (literal, instruction, register..).

-Then, the constant can be written in code prefixed by a `:`.
+Then, the constant can be written in code prefixed by a `!`.
 Unlike normal assembly, **constant names are case-sensitive**.

 This example has a total length of 1 instruction in machine code, as the constant definition and substitution is performed before generating the code.
 ```
 :CONST Hello 100
-PUSH :Hello
+PUSH !Hello
 # yields code A5 64 FF
 ```

 There is a special syntax for declaring a constant that takes as value the number (0-indexed) of the instruction is precedes :
 ```
-STORE :name RIOA # writes `2` to RIOA
+STORE !name RIOA # writes `2` to RIOA
 PUSH 100
 :name: POP RINT
 END